home-assistant/companion.home-assistant/docs/notifications/basic.md

 ### Notification color

 ![android](assets/android.svg)
-In Android you can set the `color` of the notification.
-You can use either the color name or the hex code
+In Android you can set the `color` of the notification, you can use either the color name or the hex code.

 ```
 automation: